NomicFoundation/hardhat/docs/getting-started/README.md

 ::: warning

-The account addresses above are deterministic: they are the same for _all_ Hardhat users.
-Accordingly, the private keys for these addresses are well known, so there are probably bots monitoring these addresses on mainnet, waiting to withdraw any funds sent to them.
-Therefore, _do not send mainnet Ether to these addresses_.
-If you add any of these accounts to a wallet (eg Metamask), be very careful to avoid sending any mainnet Ether to it: consider naming the account something like "Hardhat - Unsafe".
+_Do not send mainnet Ether to the addresses above._ Those addresses are deterministic: they are the same for _all_ Hardhat users.
+Accordingly, the private keys for these addresses are well known, so there are probably bots monitoring those addresses on mainnet, waiting to withdraw any funds sent to them.
+If you add any of these accounts to a wallet (eg Metamask), be very careful to avoid sending any mainnet Ether to them: consider naming the account something like "Hardhat - Unsafe" in order to prevent any mistakes.

 :::